-The Manager will pay to the Investment Manager, out of the Manager's fee as opposed to out of the assets of the Sub-Fund, an annual fee (plus VAT, if any) accrued weekly and payable monthly in arrears unless the Manager And the Investment Manager agree otherwise.
+The Manager will pay to the Investment Manager, out of the Manager's fee as opposed to out of the assets of the Sub-Fund, an annual fee (plus VAT, if any) accrued weekly and payable monthly in arrears unless the Manager and the Investment Manager agree otherwise.

-To the extent that certain operating expenses (i.e. all expenses other than management fees and performance fees, the cost of buying and selling assets, including brokerage and any antidilution levies charged, and interest) (the "Qualifying Expenses") exceed 0.20% per annum (the "Cap Rate") of the average Net Asset Value of the Sub-Fund (the "Voluntary Expense Cap") over the VEC Calculation Period (as defined in this paragraph), the Manager shall be responsible for and will reimburse the Sub-Fund in the amount of such excess, with such obligation arising from the time that the Voluntary Expense Cap is introduced.
-The calculation period for the Voluntary Expense Cap shall comprise each successive twelve month period in each financial year of the Sub-Fund (each a "VEC Calculation Period").
-The Voluntary Expense Cap will be calculated as the Cap Rate multiplied by the average weekly Net Asset Value over the VEC Calculation Period.
-Where the Qualifying Expenses incurred during the VEC Calculation Period exceed the Voluntary Expense Cap at the calculation date (being the last Valuation Day of the VEC Calculation Period), the Manager will inject the excess amount into the Sub-Fund.
+To the extent that certain operating expenses (i.e. all expenses other than management fees and performance fees, the cost of buying and selling assets, including brokerage and any antidilution levies charged, and interest) (the "Qualifying Expenses") exceed 0.20% per annum (the "Cap Rate") of the average market value of the Sub-Fund (the "Voluntary Expense Cap") over the VEC Calculation Period (as defined in this paragraph), the Manager shall be responsible for and will reimburse the Sub-Fund in the amount of such excess, with such obligation arising from the time that the Voluntary Expense Cap is introduced.
+The calculation period for the Voluntary Expense Cap shall comprise each successive twelve-month period in each financial year of the Sub-Fund (each a "VEC Calculation Period").
+The Voluntary Expense Cap will be calculated as the Cap Rate multiplied by the average market value over the VEC Calculation Period.
+Where the Qualifying Expenses incurred during the VEC Calculation Period exceed the Voluntary Expense Cap\at the calculation date (being the last Valuation Day of the VEC Calculation Period), the Manager will inject the excess amount into the Sub-Fund.
 The excess amount will be payable in arrears at the end of the VEC Calculation Period and therefore actual operating expenses incurred by the Sub-Fund could exceed the Voluntary Expense Cap at other points during the VEC Calculation Period.
-As stated above, Qualifying Expenses will include all operating expenses other than management and performance fees, the cost of buying and selling assets (including brokerage and any antidilution levies charged) and interest.